Dresae/UApL02-Game_A/readme.md

-#  :bike: Desktop App - Questions Game with GUI
+#  :bike: Local App - Questions Game with GUI

 ## :scroll: Overview
 Desktop game of "Who wants to be a millionaire"